karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 ```

-# Simple Server Goes AWS
+# Simple Server Goes AWS - New Development Autumn 2018

-After my [Five Languages](https://medium.com/@kari.marttila/five-languages-five-stories-1afd7b0b583f) project I was searching something new to create and learn.
-I decided to refresh my AWS skills a bit and change this Clojure Simple Server implementation making it stateless and keeping all data (web store product data, user data and session data) in [DynamoDB](https://aws.amazon.com/dynamodb/).
-This way I could have a reason to use the [local DynamoDb Docker](https://hub.docker.com/r/amazon/dynamodb-local/) version for development and also create some Terraform code which I haven't touch for a few month since in my corporate universe I'm using Azure and ARM at the moment.
-I decided to [deploy Simple Server to AWS using EKS](https://github.com/karimarttila/aws/tree/master/simple-server-eks) so I could have a chance to deploy [Kubernetes](https://kubernetes.io/) configuration in the [AWS / Elastic Kubernetes Server](https://aws.amazon.com/eks/) (I have some [experience using Azure AKS](https://medium.com/@kari.marttila/running-azure-kubernetes-service-aks-882faad43f2c) - so it is also interesting to compare these services).
+After my [Five Languages](https://medium.com/@kari.marttila/five-languages-five-stories-1afd7b0b583f) project I was searching something new to learn.
+I decided to refresh my AWS skills a bit and change the Clojure Simple Server implementation making it stateless and keeping all data (web store product data, user data and session data) in [DynamoDB](https://aws.amazon.com/dynamodb/).
+Therefore I also had a nice excuse to learn how to use the [local DynamoDb Docker container](https://hub.docker.com/r/amazon/dynamodb-local/) version for development and also create some Terraform code which I haven't touch for a few month since in my corporate universe I'm using Azure and ARM at the moment.
+I'll later on [deploy Simple Server to AWS using EKS](https://github.com/karimarttila/aws/tree/master/simple-server-eks) so I could have a chance to deploy [Kubernetes](https://kubernetes.io/) configuration in the [AWS / Elastic Kubernetes Server](https://aws.amazon.com/eks/) (I have some [experience using Azure AKS](https://medium.com/@kari.marttila/running-azure-kubernetes-service-aks-882faad43f2c) - so it is also interesting to compare these services).
+I think I'll also try to [deploy Simple Server to AWS using Fargate](https://github.com/karimarttila/aws/tree/master/simple-server-fargate) to learn to use [Fargate](https://aws.amazon.com/fargate/) deployment model as well (and compare Fargate and EKS as container platforms.
 Maybe I later start another project "Simple Server Goes Azure", who knows.

 ## DynamoDB Docker Image